 - To see whether thyroid supplementation might be needed in addition to the progesterone, a test called the Achilles tendon reflex could be done.
 This measures muscle energy by the speed at which the calf muscle relaxes.

 Thyroidologists have learned of the tremendous benefits of what they call whole body iodine sufficiency – when the body is saturated with sufficient iodine to supply all the tissues.
 Along the way, they have also discovered some amazing things about current thyroid treatment, thyroid drugs and iodine.
 The very first thing discovered is that iodine is the treatment of choice for hypo-and hyperthyroid problems – with or without goiter.
 Doctors could get as high as a 90% cure rate with hyperthyroid (overactive thyroid) by using what would be considered high doses of iodine daily.

-One last point while on the subject of thyroid health – the fastest growing cancer in women is thyroid cancer and the increase could possibly be related to the use of dental x-rays and mammograms.
+One last point while on the subject – the fastest growing cancer in women is thyroid cancer and the increase could possibly be related to the use of dental x-rays and mammograms.
 When next you go for a dental x-ray or mammogram it would be worth asking for the “thyroid guard” section to be used.
 This is found on the apron the dentist puts on you for your dental x-rays, it is a little flap that can be lifted up and wrapped around your neck.
 Many dentists don’t bother to use it.
 There is a similar piece of equipment used during mammograms but you need to ask for it… I think it might just be worth taking that extra step of precaution!